Elections New Brunswick

 • a resident of the relevant school district and subdistrict or zone when nominated.

-People Who Cannot Be Candidates: The following persons are not eligible to be a candidate for any District Education Council election:
+People Who Cannot Be Candidates: The following school personnel are not eligible to be a candidate for any District Education Council election:

 • superintendents, directors of education and other administrative and supervisory personnel;